741 Colonel Ledyard Highway

 they did not have funding in a Reserved Capital Account to purchase the Street Sweeper,

-that this would be a Lease/Purchase Arrangement, which Ledyard has done twice before.
-He
+that this would be a Lease/Purchase Arrangement, which Ledyard has done twice before for

 Mr. Masalin explained that Ledyard had an opportunity to share this Street Sweeper with